MaartenGr/ReinLife/README.md

 * Create a nicer interface for the application
 * New entities through reproduction are put randomly on the map which should be within an entities fov

+NOTE: The environment needs to be at least 7x7 otherwise it gives issues with the fov.